Ichindar/dstsc/README.md

 ## Implementation details

-This implementation, SAIS_SK, is by Stefan Kurtz and uses the induction sorting.
-Based on the ideas in Yuta Mori implementation (http://code.google.com/p/libdivsufsort/).
+This implementation, SAIS_SK, is by Stefan Kurtz and uses the induction sorting algorithm (Nong, Zhang and Chan, 2011).
+Based on the ideas in Yuta Mori's implementation (http://code.google.com/p/libdivsufsort/).

 ## Usage instructions